Why Cockroaches Keep Coming Back After Spraying — And What Actually Fixes It

 If the infestation is light — handful of sightings, no daytime activity, no egg cases visible — the right DIY approach beats a Facebook-page contractor with a tank sprayer almost every time.
 Here is the version we’d hand a neighbour:

 If you follow this for 14 days and the lipas count is still climbing, it is time to call someone.
-Nomobug runs a 3-visit collapse plan inside the same 14-day window — same logic as above, applied with professional non-repellent residuals and a written warranty.
+Nomobug runs a 3-visit collapse plan inside the same 14-day window — same logic as above, applied with Provecta (BASF) gel baits and non-repellent residuals, plus a written warranty.
 No pressure to mention it; this protocol genuinely works first.

 Send us a WhatsApp with a photo of what you’re seeing.
 Same-day reply Mon–Sat.